artandmath/NukeProfilers/wiki/So I heard you like Stamps - Part 1.md

 ![Screenshot of the File>Open dialog for the LaProfiler nukescripts folder](/wiki/assets/Screenshot_LaProfiler_FileDialog.png)

-Pasting a Stamp and Anchor pair into a text editor will show us the space on disk they take within a nukescript when compared to a pair of Dot nodes.
+Pasting a few Stamps and an Anchor into a text editor will show us the space on disk they take within a nukescript when compared to a set of Dot nodes.

 ![Screenshot of Dots and Stamps in a text editor](/wiki/assets/Screenshot_TextEditor_DotsAndStamps.gif)